History of Silent Valley National Park

-It is formed at a period which nearly dates back to hundred and fifty years earlier However it was few years back only, that the park has got due attention.
-This wilderness in the late 1970s and early 1980s, it was regarded to be a suitable locate for building a 'hydroelectric project'.
+Silent Valley National Park has a past history.
+It is situated in Kerala, almost 150 kms away from the crowded, industrial town of Coimbatore.
+It is formed at a period which nearly dates back to hundred and fifty years earlier.
+However it was few years back only, that the park has got due attention.
+This wilderness in the late 1970s and early 1980s was regarded as a suitable location for building a 'hydroelectric project'.
 However, due to the joint initiatives of various national as well as international forums, the park was being protected from this forthcoming destruction.
 Finally, in the year 1984, due to their sincere efforts, an area covering 90 sq km of land was acknowledged as national park.

+The flora of the valley include about 1000 species of flowering plants, 108 species of orchids, 100 ferns and fern allies, 200 liverworts, 75 lichens and about 200 algae.
+A majority of these plants are endemic to the Western Ghats.
 Locally popular, as Sairandhrivanam, the Silent Valley National Park is one of the handfuls of the tracts of virgin tropical evergreen forests that are yet to be found in India subcontinent.
 One of the reasons behind referring it as 'silent' is that the almost absolute absence of various clamoring insects and tiny creatures like cicadas, insects whose hue and cry can make even normal talk difficult to carry.

-The flowing water and green forests are a beautiful treasure house of a variety of wild life habitat.
-A varied range of fish species is found to swim in the blue waters.
+The flowing water and green forests is a beautiful treasure house of a variety of wild life habitat.
+A varied range of fish species are found to swim in the blue waters.
 Within the periphery of Silent Valley National Park, the Kerala Forest Research Institute is carrying on research based on the ecological studies, with a unique focus on the wild flora and birds like the Lion-tailed Macaque.

 About 40 species of mammals are found, including nineteen amphibians, and numerous insects and tiny animals.
 Several endangered bat species are found here.
-Elephants, tigers, macaques, flying squirrels, hornbills, sunbirds and birdwings can be found in the premises of Silent Valley National Park.
-Other species include Asian Elephant, Nilgiri Tahr, Tiger, Wild Dog (Dhole), Nilgiri Marten, Rusty Spotted Cat, Small Indian Civet, Striped-necked Mongoose, Brown Mongoose, Lion-tailed Macaque, Slender Loris, Large Brown Flying Squirrel, Grizzled Giant Squirrel, and Mouse deer etc.
+Elephants, tigers, macaques, flying squirrels, hornbills, sunbirds and bird wings can be found in the premises of Silent Valley National Park.
+Other species include Asian Elephant, Nilgiri Tahr, Tiger, Wild Dog (Dhole), Nilgiri Marten, Rusty Spotted Cat, Small Indian Civet, Striped-necked Mongoose, Brown Mongoose, Lion-tailed Macaque, Slender Loris, Large Brown Flying Squirrel, Grizzled Giant Squirrel and Mouse deer etc.

 Quite a few reptiles including the Malabar Pit Viper are seen basking on the muddy shores of the river valleys.